sdv-dev/SDV/README.md

 ## Summary

 The goal of the Synthetic Data Vault (SDV) is to allow data scientists to navigate, model and sample relational databases.
-The library is divided into three core classes: the DataNavigator, the Modeler and the Sampler.
+The main access point of the library is  the class `SDV`, that wraps the functionality of the three core classes: the `DataNavigator`, the `Modeler` and the `Sampler`.

 Using these classes, users can get easy access to information about the relational database, create generative models for tables in the database and sample rows from these models to produce synthetic data.

-The overall flow of SDV is as follows: the DataNavigator extracts relevant information from the dataset, as well as applies desired transformations.
-This class is then passed into a Modeler, which uses the information in the DataNavigator to create generative models of the tables.
-Finally, a Modeler can be given to a Sampler to actual sample rows of synthetic data.

 ## Installation